Warmia: Prussia and Germany

 Despite German hostility, the Poles founded numerous Polish organizations in Warmia in the interbellum.
 Persecution of Poles intensified after the Nazi Party rose to power in Germany.
-Due to severe persecution, from 1936 Polish organizations carried out their activities partly in conspiracy.
+Due to severe persecution, from 1936, Polish organizations carried out their activities partly in conspiracy.
 Polish organizations were heavily invigilated by the Sicherheitspolizei (German security police) through its undercover agents, known as the Vertrauensmänner.
 Based on their information, the German police compiled files and lists of Poles who were supposed to be either executed or imprisoned in Nazi concentration camps.
-Nazi militants carried out attacks on Polish schools, organizations, printshops, shops.
+Nazi militants carried out attacks on Polish schools, organizations, printshops and shops.
 The persecution of Poles further intensified in 1939.
 In early 1939, many Polish activists were expelled.
 Afterwards, in an attempt to rig the results of an upcoming census and understate the number of Poles in the region, the Germans terrorized the Polish population, attacked Polish schools and organizations, and confiscated Polish pre-census information leaflets.
-In summer 1939 the German terror against the Poles even exceeded the terror from the period of the 1920 plebiscite.
+In summer 1939, the German terror against the Poles even exceeded the terror from the period of the 1920 plebiscite.
 Poles were subjected to expulsions and arrests, there were terrorist attacks on Polish organizations and schools, Polish libraries were looted or destroyed, and entire volumes of Polish press were confiscated.
 In August 1939, Germany introduced martial law in the region, which allowed for even more blatant persecution of Poles.
 Germany co-formed the Einsatzgruppe V in Olsztyn, which then committed various atrocities against Poles during the German invasion of Poland that began World War II in September 1939.
 In August and September 1939, the Germans carried out mass arrests of Poles, including activists, teachers, school principals, bank employees, newspaper editors, entrepreneurs, priests, scout leaders, and the consul and employees of the Polish Consulate in Olsztyn, and shut down or seized Polish newspapers and libraries.
 Arrested Poles were mostly deported to concentration camps, incl.
 Hohenbruch, Soldau, Stutthof, Sachsenhausen, Gusen and Ravensbrück.
 During World War II, many Poles from the region were forcibly conscripted into the Wehrmacht.
 The German Nazi government operated a notable Nazi prison in the town of Barczewo (Wartenburg) with several forced labour subcamps in the region.
 The Polish resistance movement was active in the region and Polish underground press was distributed.